 Coffee Travel Moments

-Recently I returned from a trip to London and Paris with my daughter.
+In the fall of 2019, I returned from a trip to London and Paris with my daughter.
 I thought I’d share some Coffee Travel Moments, from that trip.
 I have about twenty coffee photos and with each I’ll add a few other photos of the place where we stopped, accompanied with a bit of story and history.
 Hope you will enjoy these!
 You will find these posts also on my Facebook author page @kimlouiseclarkeauthor

 COFFEE TRAVEL MOMENTS #20 Back home outside, Calgary